eponsonby/ATP-Support/job-announcement-playbook/details/this-job-is-open-to.md

 sidenav: this-job-is-open-to
 lead: This section gives an "at-a-glance" view of who the job is open to.
 ---

-This section is populated in two ways:
+There are two ways we populate this section:
 1. Using the multi-select hiring path list in your TAS.
 If your agency TAS has updated their system to use the multi-select, this will be your only option to add a hiring path to your job announcement.
-Icons and their text descriptions will appear in the “This job is open to” section based on the options you select.
+The hiring path icons and their text descriptions will appear in the “This job is open to” section based on the options you select.
 2. Using the text in the [Who May Apply](../duties#who-may-apply) section.
 If your agency TAS has not updated their system to use the multi-select hiring path list, you will continue to use the **Who May Apply** section.
-Icons along with their text descriptions will appear in the “This job is open to” section based on the text that is in **Who May Apply**.
+The hiring path icons and their text descriptions will appear in the “This job is open to” section based on the text that is in **Who May Apply**.

+**Mapping Who May Apply to the hiring paths**

 The table below shows the content you need to use in the Who May Apply section to display the matching hiring path.
 For example, if you want your job announcement to display “Open to the public”, you must enter “U.S. Citizens” in the Who May Apply field.
+Or, we'll also display "Open to the public", if you don't enter anything in the Who May Apply fied.

 {: .usajobs-recruitment-joa-playbook-details__table}
 | Hiring Path                   | Who May Apply content |